Julie Ross, President, Advanced Clinical

 One organization moving the needle on this issue is the Healthcare Businesswomen’s Association (HBA), is a global nonprofit committed to achieving gender parity in healthcare industry.
 Through the HBA Gender Parity Collaborative, we convene industry senior executives to work collectively to address the systemic changes needed to accelerate the pace of gender parity in the workplace.

 As a current board member, I’m passionate about the work we are doing at HBA to help women build broader networks to generate the skills and confidence they need to push for those leadership roles.
 At the same time, we are striving to bring more men into these conversations, to help them understand the value the female perspective, brings to their leadership mindset as well as the obstacles females face in the workplace and actions that create gender parity reasonably quickly.
 This is a critical component of HBA, as it will help organizations maximize their business results.

 How can you get involved?

-Both events offer a unique opportunity for male and female industry leaders to test their own assumptions about gender parity, and to discover new strategies they can use to promote a more equitable level of diversity in their own organizations.
+HBA has a series of events throughout the year.
+These events offer a unique opportunity for male and female industry leaders to test their own assumptions about gender parity, and to discover new strategies they can use to promote a more equitable level of diversity in their own organizations.

 We look forward to seeing you there.